Director of Transportation Decarbonization

-Jonathan Lewis, an attorney and climate specialist with the Clean Air Task Force, works with companies, governments, and citizen groups on state, national, and international initiatives to address climate change.
-Jonathan leads CATF’s Bioenergy Project, which seeks to redirect the production and use of biofuels and biomass-based power so that they contribute to—rather than undermine—decarbonization and climate stability.
-He also works with the Advanced Energy Systems Project to promote the development of zero-carbon fuels for transportation, power generation, and industry.
-Jonathan previously coordinated CATF’s effort to accelerate the deployment of climate-friendly energy technologies by facilitating partnerships between cutting-edge energy companies and institutions in China and the United States.
+Jonathan Lewis is Director of Transportation Decarbonization for Clean Air Task Force.
+He works with companies, governments, and citizen groups on state, national, and international initiatives to address climate change.
+Much of Jonathan’s work focuses on fuels: he leads CATF’s effort to bring about a fully decarbonized global transportation sector by midcentury, and he works with the Advanced Energy Systems Program to promote the development of zero-carbon fuels for transportation, power generation, and industry.
+Jonathan previously led CATF’s Bioenergy Program, which seeks to redirect the production and use of biofuels and biomass-based power so that they contribute to—rather than undermine—decarbonization and climate stability, and he coordinated CATF’s effort to accelerate the deployment of climate-friendly energy technologies by facilitating partnerships between cutting-edge energy companies and institutions in China and the United States.

 Before joining CATF, Jonathan worked at the George Washington University Law School’s Center on Sustainability and Regional Growth; the Ocean Law Project, in Washington, D.C.; The Nature Conservancy, in Arlington, Virginia; and the City of Boston Environment Department’s Conservation Commission.
 Jonathan graduated from Tufts University and The George Washington University Law School.